turris-cz/user-docs/README.md

 # Documentation for Turris routers

 This documentation is written in English.
-It will walk you through the first setup of your router and give you insights into main features available in Turris OS.
+It will walk you through the first setup of your router and give you insights into the main features available in Turris OS.

 We are using Markdown to document everything and `mkdocs` to handle the